kevL/yata/ReadMe.txt

 or below the selected row, to select a range of rows to delete.
 If all rows of a table are deleted a single default row will be created.

+Ctrl+Left  - shifts table left by visible width (if not editing text) Ctrl+Right - shifts table right by visible width (if not editing text)

 mouse:
 wheel - scrolls up/down if the vertical scrollbar is visible and either of